mwmed/ManualMap-Dumper/README.md

 # Tip
 In order to detect manually mapped dlls injected into unused rwx pages search for the 'MZ' sig and validate the header, check if the base address is a module( to prevent dumping legit modules ) and dump it.

+# Warning
+This will only work on x86 processes.